Prime Day 2023 Editor's Picks: Deals We're Definitely Adding to Cart

-Amazon Prime Day 2023 Editor's Picks: The Deals We're Definitely Adding to Cart
+Amazon Prime Day 2023 Editor's Picks: Our Favorite Prime Day Deals on Beauty, Fashion, Home Decor and More

-Amazon Prime Day is finally here, which means there are thousands upon thousands of deals in honor of Amazon's biggest sale of the year.
-From Tuesday, July 11 through Wednesday, July 12, Amazon is offering massive discounts on everything from espresso machines and Samsung TVs to TikTok-approved skincare and summer fashion essentials.
+Amazon Prime Day is ending soon, but there are still thousands upon thousands of deals in honor of Amazon's biggest sale of the year.
+Until midnight on July 12, Amazon is offering massive discounts on everything from espresso machines and Samsung TVs to TikTok-approved skincare and summer fashion essentials.

-With so many deals available for 48 hours only, you might be wondering what's worth adding to your Amazon cart during Prime Day.
+With so many deals available, you might be wondering what's worth adding to your Amazon cart during Prime Day.
 Luckily for you, our team of editors who have journeyed through the mountains of discounts are willing to share their Amazon Prime Day shopping secrets.

 We've rounded up some of our favorite deals to shop across multiple categories, including a major bedding upgrade for summer, a Selena Gomez-approved body butter and a massive deal on Apple products you won't want to miss.